 I am a member of the mastermind group Hal Elrod and his business partner, Jon Berghoff, have created called the Quantum Leap Mastermind (QLM).
 As part of the membership, we received a series of group coaching calls with keynote speaker, co-founder of The Front Row Foundation and master coach Jon Vroman.
-The topic he chose to teach was business relationships and he broke it down into four calls.
+The topic he chose to teach was business relationships.
 I decided to write out my biggest takeaways from these calls and how I related his information to parenting.
-He dropped so much great info I'll write a blog post for each call.

 - Mentees- People to Help or Teach

 - Mentors- People that can help you